Jerash Holdings (US) – Consenus Indicates Potential 110.5% Upside

-Jerash Holdings (US) with ticker code (JRSH) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 11 and 9 and has a mean target at 10.
-Now with the previous closing price of 4.75 this now indicates there is a potential upside of 110.5%.
-There is a 50 day moving average of 5.17 and the 200 day MA is 6.2.
-The market cap for the company is $54m.
-Find out more information at: http://www.jerashholdings.com
+Jerash Holdings (US) with ticker code (JRSH) now have 2 analysts in total covering the stock.
+The consensus rating is ‘Buy’.
+The target price ranges between 11 and 9 calculating the average target price we see 10.
+Now with the previous closing price of 4.75 this would indicate that there is a potential upside of 110.5%.
+The 50 day MA is 5.15 and the 200 day MA is 6.17.
+The company has a market capitalisation of $53m.
+Company Website: http://www.jerashholdings.com

 Jerash Holdings (US), through its subsidiaries, manufactures and exports customized and ready-made sports and outerwear.
 The company offers jackets, polo shirts, crew neck shirts, pants, and shorts made from knitted fabric.
 It serves various brand-name retailers in the United States, Jordan, and internationally.
 The company was founded in 2016 and is based in Rochester, New York.